-All the funding provided to customers is secured.
+All the funding provided to customers is secured, where exemptions are allowed upon granting funding under the COSME programme.
 The accepted collaterals for the finance leases provided are primarily leased assets, personal guarantees and promissory notes.
 The usual practice of the Company is to require an initial installment from the lessees of at least 20% of the purchase price of the leased asset.